x75/smp_graphs/README.rst

 1 smp\_graphs
 -------------

+This is an experimental framework for specifying sensorimotor learning experiments as a computation graph.
+The nodes represent functions which consume and produce signals which are the function's inputs and outputs and are represented as edges in the graph.
+This approach reflects the necessity of identifying design patterns in such experiments and capturing them in such a way that they can be reused across many different experiments.
+This idea is not new and smp\_graphs simply represents the commitment to my own characteristic decompositions of the problems into reusable elements and patterns of arrangement.
+There are many examples of similar environments out there some of which I have used extensively and which acted as inspiration to my own design here.
+These mdp, pylearn2, blocks, procgraph, keras, supercollider, puredata, gstreamer, gnuradio, and simulink / labview.

-Specify sensorimotor learning experiments as a graph of computation nodes (functions) and a set of signals representing the inputs to and output from the nodes.
-The basic framework functions should only depend on `smp\_base <https://github.com/x75/smp_base>`_ and otherwise be independent of external libs.
-Specific block implementations make use of other *smp\_\** libs such as smp\_sys and of other 3rd party python libs, see dependencies.
+The framework exists inside the larger sensorimotor primitives (smp) ecosystem and it implements only (mostly) framework specific functions of graph handling, manipulation, and execution.
+The actual algorithms are kept separately in a library called `smp\_base <https://github.com/x75/smp_base>`_.
+Specific block implementations make use of other *smp\_\** libs, such as `smp\_sys <https://github.com/x75/smp_sys>`_ (robots :math:`\in` systems) and other 3rd party python libs, see dependencies.

-The design flow is block diagram based.
-The idea is to use predefined blocks that implement a function of the block's inputs.
-The assignment of values to a given input is part of the graph configuration and is either a constant computed at configuration time or another block's output provided on a globally shared bus structure.
-Every block writes it's outputs to that bus where it can be picked up and used by any other block, including the block itself allowing recurrent connections.
+An experiment's graph is specified in a configuration file written down as a Python dictionary.
+The configuration is then loaded by the general experimental shell 'experiment.py'.
+The assignment of values to a node's inputs is part of the graph configuration and is either a constant computed at configuration time or another block's output provided on a globally shared bus structure.
+Every block writes it's outputs to that bus, where it can be picked up and used by any other block, including the block itself, allowing recurrent connections.

-See also: mdp, Oger; pylearn2, blocks, procgraph, keras;
-supercollider, puredata, gnuradio.
+The graph-based representation provides good separation of the experiment's algorithm and the implementation.
+The project is work-in-progress and stilll moving.
+In principle the configuration is independent of this specific implementation and could also be used to generate or assemble an implementation in another language or particular hardware etc. The most important drawback right now is the verbosity of the configuration dictionary but clearly this can also be optimized to allow very terse formulations.

 1.1 Installation
 ~~~~~~~~~~~~~~~~

 Depends on

-- External: numpy, scipy, networkx, pandas, matplotlib, sklearn, seaborn,

-rlspy, jpype/infodynamics.jar, mdp/Oger, ros, pyunicorn, hyperopt, cma
+- External: numpy, scipy, networkx, pandas, matplotlib, sklearn, seaborn, rlspy, jpype/infodynamics.jar, mdp/Oger, ros, pyunicorn, hyperopt, cma

-- smp world: smp\_base
+- smp world: smp\_base, smp\_sys

-smp stuff is 'installed' via setting the PYTHONPATH to include the
-relevant directories like
+smp stuff is 'installed' by cloning the repositories and setting the PYTHONPATH to include the relevant directories like

 ::